knurling-rs/defmt/book/src/migration-02-03.md

 + defmt::info!("{=u8:us}", time)
 ```

-> 💡 Easily fix this, using the global search-and-replace feature of your editor/IDE. *([vs code](https://code.visualstudio.com/docs/editor/codebasics#_search-and-replace))*

-## Drop `u24` type hint
+### Drop `u24` type hint

-The `u24` type hint got dropped, cause it was confusing users and complicates the code.
+The `u24` type hint got dropped, cause it was confusing users and complicated internal parser logic.

 Therefore replace it with `u32` in all logging calls.